Monolithic multigrid for a reduced-quadrature discretization of poroelasticity: Monolithic Multigrid

 where the subscript $H$ denotes the coarse grid whose elements form the set $\mathcal{T}_H$.
 Asking that the prolongation of $\bm{u}_H$ to the fine grid also be divergence-free yields,

 where we now impose the condition on the fine-mesh elements in $\mathcal{T}_h$.

 The standard finite-element interpolation operator on the displacement space does not satisfy this condition.
 To build an operator that does, we consider the interpolation locally from each coarse-grid element, as pictured in \cref{fig:div_free_interp}.
 The key step in the construction is to use the finite-element interpolation operator to fix all fine-mesh DoFs on the edges of the coarse-mesh triangle, and use the three edge DoFs on the ``interior'' fine-mesh triangle to enforce \cref{eqn:divfreefine}.
 A column-wise construction of the interpolation operator is then given by first computing $\bm{c}_i = \hat{P}_{\bm u}\bm{e}_i$, where $\bm{e}_i$ is the $i^{\text{th}}$ canonical unit vector on the coarse mesh, and $\hat{P}_{\bm u}$ is the standard finite-element interpolation operator.
 Then, the entries in $\bm{c}_i$ that correspond to the interior bubble DoFs depicted in \cref{fig:div_free_interp} are replaced by values that ensure satisfaction of \cref{eqn:divfreefine}.
 Consider the triangle, $t^{1,2,3}$, in \cref{fig:div_free_interp} with vertices labeled $1,2,3$.
 Let $c_b^{v_1,v_2}$ denote the entry in $\bm{c}_i$ associated with the bubble degree of freedom on the edge between vertices $v_1$ and $v_2$, and let $\bm{c}_v$ denote the entries in $\bm{c}_i$ associated with the $x$ and $y$ DoFs on vertex $v$.
-To make the function represented by $\bm{c}_i$ divergence-free on $t^{1,2,3}$, we set the flux from the interior bubble degree of freedom, $c_b^{1,3}$, to cancel that from the remaining DoFs,
+To make the function represented by $\bm{c}_i$ divergence-free on $t^{1,2,3}$, we set the coefficients of the interior bubble degree of freedom, $c_b^{1,3}$, to cancel that from the remaining DoFs,

 where $\bm{n}$ is the outward normal, and $\lambda_v$ is the linear basis function associated with vertex $v$.
-Note that this calculation is simplified by choosing the bubble degrees of freedom to be defined directly as fluxes across the associated edges.
+Note that this calculation is simplified by choosing the bubble degrees of freedom to be defined directly as integrals over the associated edges.